Watched the Dark Tower movie and now you’re wanting to read the books and are wondering about the best Dark Tower reading order?

 The Dark Tower series is a journey in search of the eponymous tower.
 The quest often takes on both physical and metaphorical forms, with its nature depending upon which aspect of Stephen King‘s multifaceted work it represents at any given time.

 Dark Tower books span many genres, including science-fiction, westerns, or horror.
-The Dark Tower reading order also includes dark fantasy that ties into Stephen King’s all-encompassing work with other novels he wrote about this quest for the tower itself being metaphorical to illustrate various themes like good versus evil (The Gunslinger), it even inspired games such as “Wizard And Glass.”
+The Dark Tower also includes dark fantasy that ties into Stephen King’s all-encompassing work with other novels he wrote about this quest for the tower itself being metaphorical to illustrate various themes like good versus evil (The Gunslinger), it even inspired games such as “Wizard And Glass.”

-Before we jump into the Dark Tower reader order, can we take a moment to enjoy these magnificent covers?
+Before we jump into the reader order, can we take a moment to enjoy these magnificent covers?
 I don’t know what happened there in the middle, but the flow from one to the other in the rest is stunning.

-The Dark Tower Reading Order by Publication
+The Dark Tower Reading Order by Publication Date

 - The Gunslinger (1982)